Slice regular functions as covering maps and global $\star$-roots: Covering automorphisms and monodromy

 Given that $U_k\times U_k$ is generated by $(\xi,1)$ and $(1,\eta)$, we obtain that $(\xi,\eta)\to \xi A_\eta$ is an injective homomorphism from $U_k\times U_k$ to $\Aut_{\mathfrak{s}_k}$.
 However, the latter has at most $k^2$ elements (as $\mathfrak{s}_k$ has degree $k^2$), so the map is an isomorphism. \end{proof}

 We now give an abstract example generalizing Example~\ref{exdeg3}.
-Before providing it, we recall from~\cite[Proposition 2.10]{AltavillaPAMS} that two slice regular functions $f=f_0+f_v, g=g_0+g_v$ commute with respect to the $\star$-product if and only if there exist two slice preserving functions $\alpha$ and $\beta$ not both identically zero such that $\alpha f_v+\beta g_v\equiv 0$. \begin{ex} Let $\cU$ be a simply connected domain such that $\cU\cap\R=\emptyset$ and $f:U\to\H$ be a slice regular function such that $f=f_0+f_v$.
+Before providing it, we recall from~\cite[Proposition 2.10]{AltavillaPAMS} that two slice regular functions $f=f_0+f_v, g=g_0+g_v$ commute with respect to the $\star$-product if and only if there exist two slice preserving functions $\alpha$ and $\beta$ not both identically zero such that $\alpha f_v+\beta g_v\equiv 0$.

+\begin{ex} Let $\cU$ be a simply connected domain such that $\cU\cap\R=\emptyset$ and $f:U\to\H$ be a slice regular function such that $f=f_0+f_v$.
 Then clearly $f$ is a cubic $\star$-root of $f^{\star 3}$.
-By following the procedure of Example~\ref{exdeg3} and the presentation of $Aut_{\mathfrak{s}_k}$ given in Proposition~\ref{propautodd} we compute the other $8$ roots as follows.
+By following the procedure of Example~\ref{exdeg3} and the presentation of $\Aut_{\mathfrak{s}_k}$ given in Proposition~\ref{propautodd} we compute the other $8$ roots as follows.

 where $\cJ=\cJ(q)$ is the slice regular function given in Definition~\ref{defcJ}.
 Notice that, thanks to the previous consideration on the commutativity of the $\star$-product, the factors in all the functions presented above commute.
-All these functions can be computed by letting the group $Aut_{\mathfrak{s}_k}$ presented in Proposition~\ref{propautodd} act on the element
+All these functions can be computed by letting the group $\Aut_{\mathfrak{s}_k}$ presented in Proposition~\ref{propautodd} act on the element

 In detail, using the notation of Proposition \ref{propautodd}, the action of $\xi$ corresponds to the (left) multiplication by a complex number and the action of $A_\eta$ corresponds to the right $\star$-multiplication. \end{ex}